yatesco/seafile-docs/deploy/using_ldap.md

 * PASSWORD: Password of the above user.
 * LOGIN_ATTR: The attribute to be used as user login id.
 By default it's the 'mail' attribute.

-Tips for connecting to Active Directory:

-* To determine the BASE, you first have to navigate your organization hierachy on the domain controller GUI.
-    * If you want to allow all users to use Seafile, you can use 'cn=users,dc=yourdomain,dc=com' as BASE (with proper adjustment for your own needs).
-    * If you want to limit users to a certain OU (Organization Unit), you run `dsquery` command on the domain controller to find out the DN for this OU.
-For example, if the OU is 'staffs', you can run 'dsquery ou -name staff'.
-More information can be found [here](https://technet.microsoft.com/en-us/library/cc770509.aspx).
-* AD supports 'user@domain.name' format for the USER_DN option.
-For example you can use administrator@example.com for USER_DN.
-Sometime the domain controller doesn't recognize this format.
-You can still use `dsquery` command to find out user's DN.
-For example, if the user name is 'seafileuser', run `dsquery user -name seafileuser`.
-More information [here](https://technet.microsoft.com/en-us/library/cc725702.aspx).

-Example config for Active Directory:

-    [LDAP]
-    HOST = 192.168.1.123
-    BASE = cn=users,dc=example,dc=com
-    USER_DN = administrator@example.local
-    PASSWORD = secret
-    LOGIN_ATTR = mail

-Example config for OpenLDAP or other LDAP servers:

-    [LDAP]
-    HOST = 192.168.1.123
-    BASE = ou=users,dc=example,dc=com
-    USER_DN = cn=admin,dc=example,dc=com
-    PASSWORD = secret
-    LOGIN_ATTR = mail

-If you're using Active Directory but don't have email address for the users, you can use the following config:

-    [LDAP]
-    HOST = 192.168.1.123
-    BASE = cn=users,dc=example,dc=com
-    USER_DN = administrator@example.local
-    PASSWORD = secret
-    LOGIN_ATTR = userPrincipalName

-The `userPrincipalName` is an user attribute provided by AD.
-It's usually of the form `username@domain-name`, where `username` is Windows user login name.
-The the user can log in to seahub with `username@domain-name`, such as `poweruser@example.com`.
-Note that such login name is not actually an email address.
-So sending emails notifications from Seahub won't work with this setting.

 ## Testing Your LDAP Configuration